-A. Once the animals arrive at the facilities, the crews will allow them to acclimate to domestic feed and monitor them for a period of time.
+A. Once the animals arrive at the Off-Range Corrals, the crew will allow them to acclimate to domestic feed and monitor them for a period of time.
 Following, the animals will be aged (based on the condition of their teeth), de-wormed, vaccinated, blood-tested (for Equine Infectious Anemia), freeze-marked (marked with a cold brand) and stallions will be gelded.